cwoffenden/obj2buf/README.md

 ```
 obj2buf -a cube.obj cube.inc
 ```
-Then `include` this file at compile time:
+Which would then be `include`d at compile time:
 ```
 uint8_t buffer[] = {
 #include "cube.inc"